Ajer/TodoList/README.md

 Simple C# Console Project which lets a user keep track of different tasks.
-Every task can be assigned to a project, tasks can be edited , removed and showed in a list sorted by different values.
+Every task can be assigned to a project, can be edited , removed and showed in a list sorted by different values.

 It uses 2 text-files: